-Third and maybe key ingredient in the popular trends trifecta is a creepy little girl to scare the shit out of you.
-Natasha Calis did a pretty good job, with a little help from SFX guys.
-And so did Jeffrey Dean Morgan, as her father, who seems to be hired only to play in movies with paranormal themes or should I say supernatural.
 By now you probably know the story, but just in case let me run you through it: Clyde and Stephanie are a recently divorced couple with two daughters still adapting themselves to the situation.
-One day Clyde and his younger daughter Em stop a yard sale and buy an antique box that immediately caught Ems attention.
-Little did they know that the box has a very strange story that comes with it, not to mention the contents…
+One day Clyde and his younger daughter Em stop at a yard sale and buy an antique box.
+Little did they know that the box has a very strange story that comes with it.
+However, that story is nothing in comparison to the malevolent spirit living in that box.

 Director: Ole Bornedal